stargaser/spscviz/README.md

 ## Controlling the display

-Clicking in the display window allows up-arrow, down-arrow, left-arrow and right-arrow to be used to quickly center on individual sources.
-Spacebar also increments through the sources.
-The mouse wheel or equivalent can be used for zooming.
+Click in the display window to allow interaction.
+Resize the window to your liking and zoom in with a mouse wheel or touchpad gesture.
-The image stretch is based at the lowe end on the pixel values in the currently-zoomed portion of the image, and at the upper end by the timeline-fitter flux Pressing letter "L" will print (in your terminal) all the information for the current source that was queried from the database.
+The image stretch is based at the low end on the pixel values in the currently-zoomed view (the currently-visible pixels).
+At the high end the stretch is based on the timeline-fitter flux.

-A movie mode can be started with "m" and stopped with "s".
+The display is intended to allow rapid inspection of the source list.
+Here are the key mappings:

+* Left-arrow, down-arrow, or spacebar: go to the next source in the list.
+* Right-arrow or up-arrow: go backward one source.
+* L or l: print in your terminal all the information for the current source that was queried from the database.
+* M or m: Start movie mode (center on sources automatically)
+* S or s: Stop movie mode
-F11 will make the window full-screen and ESC will close it.
+* F11: make the display window full-screen
+* Esc: close the display window

 ## Running in an interactive session